fahmifj/learn-web-security/01-sql-injection/04-examining-the-database-type/README.md

 category=Pets' union select username_grhpij || ':' || password_rhddiy, null from users_rfankd --
 ```

-## Lab #3: SQL injection attack, listing the database contents on Oracle
+## Lab #10: SQL injection attack, listing the database contents on Oracle
+>  This lab contains an SQL injection vulnerability in the product category filter.
+The results from the query are returned in the application's response so you can use a UNION attack to retrieve data from other tables.
+>
+> The application has a login function, and the database contains a table that holds usernames and passwords.
+You need to determine the name of this table and the columns it contains, then retrieve the contents of the table to obtain the username and password of all users.
+>
+> To solve the lab, log in as the administrator user.

 steps:
 1. Determine the number of columns and columns data type